jeremybytes/vslive2023-sandiego/M02-hol-async-and-parallel-programming/Labs/Lab02/Lab02-Instructions.md

 BONUS CHALLENGE: Additional Methods
 -----------------------------------

-Now that we have added async to our application, we can look for other place where we can update to asynchronous methods.
+Now that we have added async to our application, we can look for other places where we can update to asynchronous methods.
 One example is in the MazeController class.

 1. Open the "MazeWeb/Controllers/MazeController.cs" file.